maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 ![image](https://maelfabien.github.io/assets/images/mfcc_gender.png)

-There seems to be slight differences in the features extracted, but the rest of the analysis will tell us more about the separability of these distributions.
+There seem to be slight differences in the features extracted, but the rest of the analysis will tell us more about the separability of these distributions.

 ## Model Evaluation